adafruit/The-Great-Search-Game/the-great-search/FLYING_ENEMY_INSTRUCTIONS.md

    - `respawn_time`: How long it takes for the enemy to respawn (default: 3 seconds)
    - `shake_intensity`: How much the enemy shakes before exploding (default: 5)
    - `shake_duration`: How long the enemy shakes before exploding (default: 0.5 seconds)

+3. **IMPORTANT: Proper Collision Setup**:
+   The enemy has two different collision areas that serve different purposes:

+   - **DetectionArea**: This is a large area for detecting when the player is nearby
+     - Should be set to Layer 0, Mask 2 (player layer)
+     - Player attacks should NOT hit this area
+     - Only used for starting the chase behavior

+   - **Hitbox**: This is the actual enemy body that can be damaged
+     - Should be set to Layer 4 (enemy layer), Mask 2 (player layer)
+     - This is what the player needs to attack to damage the enemy
+     - Also causes damage to the player on contact

+   The script will automatically set these collision properties when it loads.

 ## New Behaviors